jundalisay/superb/content/en/research/constitutions/br/title-06/chapter-01d.md

 date: 2021-11-20
 image: "/flags/br.png"
 description: ""
-linkb: /research/constitutions/br/title-05
-linkbtext: "Title 5"
-linkf: /research/constitutions/br/title-05
-linkftext: "Title 5"
 icon: "/flags/br.png"
 ---

 Article 157.
 The following shall be assigned to the states and to the Federal District:
 1. the proceeds from the collection of the federal tax on income and earnings of any nature, levied at source on income paid on any account by them, by their autonomous government entities and by the foundations they institute and maintain;
-2.  twenty per cent of the proceeds from the collection of the tax that the Union may institute in the exercise of the powers conferred on it by article 154, I.
+2. 20% of the proceeds from the collection of the tax that the Union may institute in the exercise of the powers conferred on it by article 154, I.

 Article 158.
 The following shall be assigned to the municipalities:
 1. the proceeds from the collection of the federal tax on income and earnings of any nature, levied at source on income paid on any account by them, by their autonomous government entities and by the foundations they institute and maintain;